Fair Value Measurements

 Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

-During the three months ended March 31, 2021, certain operating lease right-of-use assets related to closed clinics with a total carrying amount of $0.5 million was written down to its fair value of $0.4 million.
+During the three months ended March 31, 2021, certain operating lease right-of-use assets related to closed clinics with a total carrying amount of $0.5 million were written down to their fair value of $0.4 million.
 Fair value of the Company's operating lease right-of-use assets was determined based on the discounted cash flows of the estimated market rents.
 As a result, the Company recorded a noncash impairment loss of approximately $0.1 million during the three months ended March 31, 2021.
-No impairments of long-lived assets were recorded for the three months ended March 31, 2020.
+No impairments of long-lived assets were recorded for the three months ended March 31, 2022.

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.